The Dallas Cowboys and their fans have the same problem. And it isn’t a good one to have.

 The fanbase wants the Cowboys to do just that.

-But seriously, are we paying a who hasn't won a single Divisional round game more money than the guy who just won back-to-back Super Bowls?
+But seriously, are we paying a quarterback who hasn’t won a single Divisional round game more money than the guy who just won back-to-back Super Bowls?

 “There’s 31 NFL GMs who’ll pay him that,” the pro-Prescott faction claims.